 Built in Japan 30 years ago, King Cruiser was a comfortable catamaran-hull passenger-cruiser with 4 decks until she sank on the 4th May 1997 in near-perfect weather conditions.
 An easy dive, King Cruiser has large openings that allow easy access to the spacious interior.
 The propellers (deepest point) rest 30 metres deep with the most interesting areas around the passenger decks between 10 and 20 metres.

 Koh Bida Nok & Kok Bida Nai

-One dive site not to be missed, Ko Bida Nok, has outstanding hard and soft coral with lots of marine life.
-Sightings include leopard sharks, turtles, moray eels & ghost pipe fish, plus there is always a chance of the unexpected whale sharks and manta rays.
+One dive site not to be missed, Ko Bida Nok has outstanding hard and soft coral with lots of marine life.
+Sightings include leopard sharks, turtles, moray eels & ghost pipefish, plus there's always a chance of hard-to-find whale sharks and manta rays.

-Yes Shark Point (Hin Bida) does live up to it's name, well 95% of the time.
-This rock which justs breaks the surface, attracts a lot of Leopard sharks and often Nurse & Reef sharks as well.
-A small, submerged outcrop some 8 kilometres southeast of Phi Phi Ley, it's a favoured spot for whale sharks around February / March.
+Yes, Shark Point (Hin Bida) does live up to its name – well 95% of the time.
+This rock which just breaks the surface attracts a lot of Leopard sharks and often Nurse & Reef sharks as well.
+A small, submerged outcrop, some 8 kilometres southeast of Phi Phi Ley, is a favoured spot for whale sharks around February and March.